Did the James Bradberry-to-safety experiment hit setback?

 “Of course, I feel like I have to earn my spot on the team,” Bradberry said.
 “That’s what I’m trying to do right now.
 But I just gotta take it back to my rookie year.”

-This is an experiment and it looked liked it in New England.
+This is an experiment and it looked like it in New England.

 To Bradberry’s credit, he has handled this summer as well as anyone could hope.
 He was actually the one who suggested the move to safety when he saw the writing on the wall at cornerback.
 And he’s embraced the switch.